-here $\mathrm{Re}$ denotes real part and ${}^*$ denotes complex conjugate. $S_n(f)$ is the power spectral density (PSD) of the detector noise. $p(d|H)$ is the evidence, a constant that can be ignored in the PE but useful in the model comparison~\cite{2019PASA}.
-The posterior probability distribution $p(\theta | d, H)$ is the updated knowledge and provides the estimation of the parameter $\theta$.
+where $\mathrm{Re}$ denotes real part and ${a}^*$ denotes the complex conjugate of $a$. $S_n(f)$ is the {one-sided} power spectral density (PSD) of the detector noise. $p(d|H)$ is the evidence, a constant that is irrelevant for the shape of the posterior distribution, but is useful in model comparison~\cite{2019PASA}.
+The posterior probability distribution $p(\theta | d, H)$ provides the estimation of the parameter $\theta$.